dontlearncpp/AgCLIP/README.md

 ##
 **
-The code,weights and dataset sets are all provide.
+The code,weights and datasets are all provide.

 Official PyTorch implementation for AgCLIP.
 Details can be found in the paper.